Top

 Your Case Deserves Immediate Attention - Call Hubbs Law Today

-Federal criminal charges are some of the most serious criminal charges you can face.
+Federal criminal charges are among the most severe you can face.
 In many cases, the U.S. government investigates federal crimes for several years before making an arrest.
-By the time you realize you are being investigated or charged, the government could have substantial evidence against you.
-Additionally, federal charges carry some of the highest minimum mandatory sentences and maximum sentences under the law.
+When you realize you are being investigated or charged, the government may have substantial evidence against you.
+Additionally, federal charges carry high mandatory minimum and maximum sentences under the law.

-If you believe you are under investigation or if you have been charged with a federal crime, you need an experienced attorney on your side who can help you navigate the criminal justice system.
+If you believe you are under investigation or have been charged with a federal crime, it is critical to have an experienced attorney at your side to help you navigate the criminal justice system.
+Having a proactive legal team is essential for strategizing your defense and challenging the evidence brought against you.
+Your future and freedom could depend significantly on the skill and diligence of your defense attorney.

-Now, as Miami federal criminal defense attorneys, we use our considerable knowledge of the legal system to aggressively advocate for our clients.
-We also assist non-U.S. citizens in federal criminal defense matters as they relate to immigration law, including deportation.
+As Miami federal criminal defense attorneys, we use our knowledge of the legal system to advocate aggressively for our clients.
+We also assist non-U.S. citizens in federal criminal defense matters related to immigration law, such as deportation.
+Miami's diverse communities often face complex intersections of criminal and immigration law; our attorneys ensure that immigration consequences are carefully considered alongside the criminal defense strategy.

 Can Federal Charges Be Dropped?